Skip to content

 Join the Society of Fellows

-Each year the Society admits five postdoctoral fellows, who are appointed for two-year terms.
-The fellows pursue research and teach three courses over four semesters, with one semester for full-time research.
+The Society normally admits five postdoctoral fellows each year.
+Fellows are appointed for two-year terms, during which time they pursue research and teach three courses over four semesters, with one semester for full-time research.
 They participate in the scholarly life of the Society, the host department, and the university.
+Learn more about eligibility, requested materials, and commonly asked questions.

 Pictured left to right: Onur Arslan, Shaibal Dev Roy, Kristine Ericson, Joan Flores-Villalobos, Magdalena Grüner, Ana Iwataki, Jeongin Lee, Nancy Lutkehaus, Adelaide Mandeville, Maxwell Shiller, Fernanda Soria-Cruz, Scott Spencer, Antonia Szabari, Aro Velmet